IRCAD/trusted_code_nsd/README.md

 ### 14. nnUNet or CoTr models inference

-   For inference of these models, in the file "/src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/training/training_128_jz_v2.yaml", set the values of only_val and checkpoint.load to True and run the same command as for training.
+   - config file: /src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/training/training_128_jz_v2.yaml
+   - config variables to set: only_val and checkpoint.load to True
+   - command: same command as for training

    The segmentation masks with the size 128-128-128 will be located into the folder: "~/MedSeg/CT_DATA/medseg_results/~".
    For evaluation, you should move them into a folder corresponding to "seg128location" into "src/trusted_datapaper_ds/segmentation/configs/ctsegconfig.yml" and organized in the following structure: